 When designing inside pages for perfect bound books, the extra area that the spine takes up, also known as the gutter, must be accounted for.
 Depending on the size of the book, the gutter can be anywhere from 1/4” – 1/2”.
 An example of a perfect bound book gutter can be seen below.

 Therefore, there must be an extra 1/4”-1/2” of safety margin space on the side of the page where the gutter / spine will be.
 No text can be in this safety margin, as well as critical images that you want visible on your page.
 Make sure to keep track of which pages will be on the left and right side of the spine of your perfect bound book.
 Do this so you can correctly place your safety margins on the correct side of the page.

 Don’t expect images that cover two pages to be perfectly aligned.

-Having images extending 2 pages on a perfect bound book is not practical because the gutter will break the continuity of the image.
+Having images extending 2 pages on a perfect binding is not practical because the gutter will break the continuity of the image.
 It can be extremely hard to align an image spread with regards to the gutter.
 This is because the gutter size can vary depending on the thickness of the book.
 An example of a 2-page image spread that was eaten by the gutter (but later fixed) is shown below.
-The flag is obviously broken up from the gutter and the overall image is not visually appealing.
+The flag is obviously broken up from the gutter and the overall image and page is not visually appealing.